rpiflv/hoops/README.md

 ## What it is
 This application let you browse NBA Teams and Players, pick your favorite players, and add your notes to it.

-   <a href="https://hoops.onrender.com/">Go to deployed version >>></a>
+   <a href="https://hoops.onrender.com/">Go to deployed version >>></a> <br/>
+   :warning: when launching the app for the first time, it may take some time to load

-## How it works
+## How it works & features
-In the homepage you will immediately see the laterst News, just click on the title and you will be sent to the article itself.
-If you want to look up for a player, click on Teams in the navbar, then on the team to get the Roster.
-You will have the option to add the player to your Favorite Players.
-Try it!
-You can then go to My Players, where you can find the players you favorited before.
-In the player box, along with the basic information of the player, you can find the Notes section.
-Click on it to expand and read.
-If you want to add notes, go to Details and the edit the input field.
+Browse the app using the navbar.
+Sign up and login to enjoy more fetaures.
+What you can do:
+- Latest NBA news from ESPN
+- LIVE updates on current games
+- Standings and schedules
+- Stats on every team, player and game
+- Personal notes and every player (only if logged in)

 ## Tech